accessibilitysupported/a11ysupport.io/documentation/architecture.md

 The `command` object contains the following properties which can be provided by the contributor:

+The combination of `feature_id`, `feature_assertion_id`, and `applied_to` essentially link to a test assertion and must match exactly one assertion defined on the test.

 * `result` (enum|required): One of `pass`, `fail`, or `partial`.
 * `feature_id` (string|required): The id of the feature
 * `feature_assertion_id` (string|required): The id of the assertion within the feature
+* `apploed_to` (string|optional): the id of the feature that that this feature (usually an attribute) is applied to in the example.
+For example, `aria-disabled` can be applied to many different features, and there is a potential for what it is applied to to yield different support values.

 #### the `versions` object (`at_version` and `browser_version`)